Almost-monochromatic sets and the chromatic number of the plane: Colouring

 If $a<t$, then $\{r_1,r_2,r_3,r_4,r_5\}$ is monochromatic, thus we may assume that $t\leq a$ and divide by $2^t$, to obtain $\{2^{a-t}b,2^{a-t}b+p,2^{a-t}b+2p,2^{a-t}b+3p,2^{a-t}b+4p\}\subseteq \mathbb{Z}$.
 But then two of $2^{a-t}b+p,2^{a-t}b+2p,2^{a-t}b+3p,2^{a-t}b+4p$ are odd, and one of them is $2 \bmod 4$, implying that $\{2^{a-t}b+p,2^{a-t}b+2p,2^{a-t}b+3p,2^{a-t}b+4p\}$ cannot be monochromatic.

 To prove Theorem~\ref{iQ} we need the following lemma.

-\begin{lemma} If a $k$-colouring $\varphi$ of $\Z$ does not contain an AM positive homothet of $(S,s_0)$ then every colour class is a two-way infinite AP.
+\begin{lemma} If a $k$-colouring $\varphi$ of $\Z$ does not contain an AM positive homothet of $(S,s_0)$, where $S=\{0,1,2\}$ and $s_0=0$, then every colour class is a two-way infinite AP.
 Moreover, there is an $F=F(k)$ such that $\varphi$ is periodic with $F$. \end{lemma}

 \begin{proof}[Proof of Theorem \ref{iQ}] Let $\varphi_\Q$ be a colouring of $\mathbb{Q}$ without an AM positive homothet of $(S,s_0)$.
 For any $x\in \mathbb{Q}$, we define a colouring $\varphi$ of $\Z$ as $\varphi(n)=\varphi_\Q(\frac{xn}{F(k)})$.
 Applying Lemma~\ref{lemZ} for $\varphi$ implies that $\varphi_\Q(0)=\varphi(0)=\varphi(F(k))=\varphi_\Q(x)$. this means $0$ and $x$ have the same colour in $\varphi_\Q$. \end{proof}